Reviews You Can Rely On

 Now is the time to realistically assess your skiing ability.
 The flex rating of a boot indicates how hard it is to push the front of the boot forward and is usually an indication of how advanced or aggressive a skier is.
 Flex ratings for adult female ski boots often range between 70 and 120, with 70 being the softest boot and 120 being the stiffest boot.
 Unfortunately, these numbers are not standardized across the market and can vary by brand, so use them as a guide to point you towards the right level of stiffness for your ability.

 Beginners should choose a softer flex boot that will be more forgiving when they make errors, as well as more comfortable and easier to get on and off.
-If you are an advanced skier or a little heavier, you may want to go with a boot with a stiffer flex level and will be a little more responsive, likely between 100 and 120.
+If you are an advanced skier or a little heavier, you may want to go with a boot with a stiffer flex level, which will be a little more responsive, likely between 100 and 120.
 Luckily, all the boots we tested come in a range of flexes for most abilities — although they probably start off at intermediate.

 Tips for Fitting

-As counter-intuitive as it may seem - your toes should be touching the end of the boot when you slip it on.
+As counterintuitive as it may seem, your toes should be touching the end of the boot when you slip it on.
 Once you lean forward and press your shins into the tongue, your feet should move back in the boot, pulling your toes slightly away from the front.
 If your toes are cramped or curled, the boot is too small.
 If there is too much wiggle room in the front, the toe box may be too big for you, and you may need a lower volume or shorter boot.
-Additionally, take notice if your heels lifts when you lean forward.
+Additionally, take notice if your heels lift when you lean forward.
 Heel lift = bad performance.
-And the most important thing to remember is every brand has a different line of boots that go by different standards and through different engineering processes.
+And the most important thing to remember is that every brand has a different line of boots that go by different standards and undergo different engineering processes.
 If one low-volume boot does not fit you, that does not mean another one won't.
 Shop around and be open-minded to all options in your size and ability range.
 If your boots are too big already, you may need to size down or try a different boot style.

-ski boots womens - the atomic hawx super lightweight shells are very difficult to get...
+ski boots womens - some lightweight shells are very difficult to get on when cold, and...

-The Atomic Hawx super lightweight shells are very difficult to get on when cold, and feel brittle.
+Some lightweight shells are very difficult to get on when cold, and feel brittle.

 Credit: Scott Rokis